Richard Britton (motorcyclist): Career

-In 2004 Britton ran a team himself, acquiring sponsorship locally and through friends and family.
+In 2004, Britton ran a team himself, acquiring sponsorship locally and through friends and family.
 Despite a lack of factory support, he still had a successful season, with race wins at a number of national road races.
 He also rode for British Superbike team Rizla Suzuki in a one-off ride at the North West 200.

-For 2005 Britton moved to the DMRR racing team, who had previously supplied him with a Supersport machine for the 2004 season.
+For 2005, Britton moved to the DMRR racing team, who had previously supplied him with a Supersport machine for the 2004 season.
 Although showing promise all season, a series of mechanical failures left him with little to show for the year, and he left the team mid-season, joining friend Martin Finnegan at the Vitrans Honda squad for the Ulster Grand Prix.

 Britton died on 18 September 2005 in a freak accident at a new Irish national road race at Ballybunion, County Kerry, when the engine on his 250 machine seized.
 He was travelling at a reduced speed, around 30 to 35 mph, and landed against a stone wall at an awkward angle.
 Britton was posthumously awarded the title Irish Motorcyclist of the Year, the highest honour in Irish motorcycling, on 6 November 2005.

 Personal life

-He was married to Maria and had one son, Loris, named after the MotoGP star Loris Capirossi.
+Britton was married to Maria and had one son, Loris, named after the MotoGP star Loris Capirossi.